wireitcollege/formatting-with-css-part-two/1-the-wonderful-world-of-floats.md

 The `float` property has four valid values: `left`, `right`, `none`, and `inherit`.

-We've already covered `left`, and `none`, let's take a look at the other two.
+We've already covered `left` and `right`, let's take a look at the other two.

 ### None